-Terminal receiving accompanied and unaccompanied traffic transhipping onto double-deck ferries.
+Terminal welcoming accompanied and unaccompanied traffic transshipped onto double-deck ferries.

-The operating capacity of the double-deck ferries ensures five round trips by vessel on the Calais-Dover route and offers an unrivalled daily transport capacity to the United Kingdom.
+The operational capacity of double-deck ferry vessels guarantees 5 rotations per vessel on the Calais-Dover route and offers unparalleled daily transport capacity to the UK.

 The Boulogne-sur-Mer facility has a translatable two-lane double-deck Ro-Ro linkspan which enables it to receive all types of car ferries and ferry-boats of maximum length 210 metres.
 This ferry terminal is not operated at present.